dustractor/tkit/README.md

 #tkit

-This blender addon provides several operators which are for selecting edges in edit mode.
+for selecting edges in edit mode using various algorithm